Chonne/bmy-technical-hometask/README.md

 - validate inputs (the POST data)
 - made sure the client would never time out

+### CI/CD

+I've never used github actions so I'd rather explain the expected workflow rather than provide some untested boilerplate code found online or generated with chatgpt/copilot.
+I also have no experience with GCP so I'll assume it works somewhat the same way as AWS for simple container deployments, ie with a repository (ECR) and a hosting service (ECS).

+The pipeline would test the code, build the container image and deploy them to a container service that hosts the API and allows clients to send requests to it.

+I'm assuming that the redis server is hosted by a specific service or managed somewhere else anyway, with some IaC.

+Here's what I would expect of the CI/CD pipeline to have:

+- separate workflows per environment
+- a test job that runs tests and makes the workflow fail if they don't pass
+- a build job that builds the container image and stores it in a specific repository
+- a deployment job that deploys the container image onto a container hosting service, where it'll run
+- a notification job or function call to inform developers or other relevant users about the deployment's success or error

+Depending on the development flow, it could be a bit more evolved and automatically tag and deploy anytime commits are pushed to the master branch.
+If there are staging and/or dev environments, the workflows could be similar but depend on actions made on specific branches.

 ---

 **Original readme:**

 ## Guidelines

 - Solve the levels in ascending order